 - Therapy (Physiotherapy, speech therapy and occupational therapy)

-For more information, schedule a free consult with the Homage Care Advisory Team and they will reach out to you within 48-hours.
+For more information, schedule a free consult with the Homage Care Advisory Team and they will reach out to you with more information.

-Besides the foods you need to avoid after surgery, a post surgery diet also requires that we talk about foods that’ll help you heal quickly.
+Besides the foods you need to avoid after surgery, a post-surgery diet also requires foods that’ll help you heal quickly.
 So, what should you eat after surgery?

 Before we talk about good solid food items after surgery, let’s first cover clear and full fluids.
 Clear and full fluids may be the diet of choice if you underwent a major operation, particularly one that involves the gastrointestinal tract.

 A clear liquid diet provides you with the best possible nutrition without compromising your gut.
 Clear fluid doesn’t necessarily mean you’ll only have “transparent” liquids; it essentially means the fluid has no (or very little) solid food in it, making digestion easier for your GI tract.